open-guides/og-aws/README.md

 -	⏱RDS instances run on EBS volumes, and hence are constrained by the EBS performance.
 -	🔸Verify what database features you need, as not everything you might want is available on RDS.
 For example, if you are using Postgres, check the list of [supported features and extensions](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html#SQLServer.Concepts.General.FeatureSupport).
 If the features you need aren’t supported by RDS, you’ll have to deploy your database yourself.
-- If you use the failover support offered by RDS keep in mind that it is based on DNS changes.
-Therefore, you need to make sure that your client reacts to these changes appropriately.
-This is particularly important for Java, given how the [JVM TTL](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-jvm-ttl.html) is configured by default.
+- If you use the failover support offered by RDS, keep in mind that it is based on DNS changes - make sure that your client reacts to these changes appropriately.
+This is particularly important for Java, given how its DNS resolver's TTL is [configured by default](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-jvm-ttl.html).
 -	🔸**DB migration to RDS:** While importing your database into RDS ensure you take into consideration the maintenance window settings.
 If a backup is running at the same time, your import can take a considerable longer time than you would have expected.

 DynamoDB